Bathspa-University/web-dev-1-set-exercises-SamiaFatima12/Chapter-2-Links and navigation/Exercises/README.md

 ### One-page website :ballot_box_with_check:

-Pick a television series, film or game and design a really simple one-page website (just text, no images).
+pick a television series, film or game and design a really simple one-page website (just text, no images).
 Your website should include:

 * An overview of the plot, key information, cast and/or creative team, characters and any reviews you can find.
 * A nav bar at the top which allows the user to quickly navigate to sections further down the page (anchor Ids).